Local Normal Forms of Noncommutative Functions: Introduction

 Each member of the bottom family has finite dimensional Jacobi algebra, whereas in the top case the algebra is infinite dimensional, with $\JRdim\Jac(f) = 1$. \item If $d=2$, i.e.\ $f\in\ringtwo$, then $\Jac(f)$ is commutative if and only if $\corank(f)\le1$. \end{enumerate}

 \end{prop}

-Thus most Jacobi algebras are strictly not commutative and so new noncommutative invariants are needed to classify them.
+Thus Jacobi algebras are commutative if and only if they are Type~A, and so new noncommutative invariants are needed to classify other types.
 The equation \eqref{eqn:corank intro} does admit an obvious generalisation, namely the \emph{higher coranks} defined in \S\ref{sec!splitting}, where for $f\in\ringd_{\geq 3}$ the second corank is

 In classifying all $f$ with $\JRdim\Jac(f)\leq 1$, \ref{thm: appendix main} together with \ref{typeA intro} then reduces us to the case where $\corank(f)=2$ and $\corank_{2}(f)=2,3$.
 The lowest case $\corank_{2}(f)=2$ turns out to be given by the Type~$D$ families in the tables of \S\ref{tables section}.